Hacksore/github-websocket-api/README.md

 ## subscribe

-This is what the client will do when you visit a github page.
+This is what the client will send when you visit a github page.
 It looks to be asking github

 > please give me events for `<sessionId>`